Technical-User-Git/public-assets/ora/ora-client32-only-setup.md

 **[+] Step 2**: Check the installer source file

-**2.1** - You should have the following two files in your source or download directory:
+**2.1** - You should have the following two files in your source directory or just download it from here:

 - Release x86 filename: **OracleClient-12201-x86.zip**
 - Signature md5 filename: **OracleClient-12201-x86.md5**

-**2.2** - Control checksum on files (optionnal)

-Verify the source file integrity by checking file signature.
+**2.2** - Verify the source file integrity

+Compute the hash value for the file **OracleClient-12201-x86.zip** (checksum process).
+It helps verify that the file has not changed since it was digitally signed (not corrupted in anyway).

-In the terminal run the commands:
+In your opened terminal run the commands:

 **`cd C:\mes_sources\OracleClient12\x86`** to place yourself in the source file directory

-**`certutil -hashfile OracleClient-12201-x86.zip MD5`** to run MD5 checksum against the source file
+**`certutil -hashfile OracleClient-12201-x86.zip MD5`** to run the checksum against the source file

 Last command will output: